ecos-umons/lightswitch-ts/README.md

 The aim of the example is to illustrate how to implement a visual UI controlled by a statechart, based on a state design pattern in object-oriented style.
 The example also illustrates how to write unit tests for testing the behaviour of this statechart.

-The example is implemented in **TypeScript**, and has a visual frontend in **VueJS**.
+The example is implemented in **TypeScript**, and has a visual frontend created with **VueJS**, running in a web browser of your choice.
-The example can be built with **Vite**, and tested with **Vitest**.
+The example has been built with [Vite](https://vitejs.dev), a frontend development enviroment and build tool for JavaScript.

-### Prerequisites
+The code is tested with [Vitest](https://junit.org/junit5/), a Vite-native unit testing framework.

+## Instructions

 You will need to have a running version of npm on your machine in order to be able to compile and execute this code.

-### Installation and testing instructions
+If this is the case, you will be able to build, test and execute the code as follows:

+### Project Setup

-If all prerequisites are satisfied, the code can be compiled, tested and executed as follows from the command-line:
+To install all necessary dependencies run the following instruction from the command-line:

-## Project Setup

 ```sh
 npm install